ocr-d-modul-2-segmentierung/ocrd-pixelclassifier-segmentation/README.md

-# page-segmentation module for OCRd
+# page-segmentation module for OCR-d

 ## Introduction